-Robin is Professor of Health Policy, and Co-Director of the Centre for Health Systems and Technology (CHeST)—that spans the Business School and the Division of Health Sciences at Otago.
+Robin is Co-Director of the Centre for Health Systems and Technology (CHeST)—that spans the Business School and the Division of Health Sciences at Otago.

 He was a Senior Fellow at the Boston University Health Policy Institute from 2009–2013, and a Commonwealth Fund Harkness Fellow in 2008–2009, working with colleagues from Boston University and Harvard University.
 In 2014, he was NZ-UK Link Foundation Visiting Professor at the School of Advanced Study, University of London.

 Past positions include lecturing and research posts at the University of Hong Kong and City University of Hong Kong, and teaching at the University of Texas and Harvard University.

 Robin has authored over 170 peer-reviewed journal articles and several books and chapters.
 His current research interests include: comparative health policy, health system and quality improvement, clinical governance, primary care, population based health funding formulas, and health information technology.